Well, even distinguished and experienced and all that make mistakes.

 Oh, what nonsense that is, Roger.

-Uh we've never had a better economy in the history of the United States or any other country.
+We've never had a better economy in the history of the United States or any other country.

 Wages are going up like mad.

-Now the reason the average the reason the median wage is not going up is because we're employing so many people and they're starting at the low rungs that the median obviously doesn't rise nearly as much as does each category above it.
+Now, The reason the median wage is not going up is because we're employing so many people and they're starting at the low rungs that the median obviously doesn't rise nearly as much as does each category above it.

-And that's it's just a statistical quirk.
+And it's just a statistical quirk.

 If you want a high median wage, which these people seem to want, you should fire everyone except for the richest guy.

-And and that makes no sense.
+And that makes no sense.

 In other words, everyone's employed, but a lot of people are employed at the lower end.

-And I support the immigration too, but aren't immigrants driving down wages at this point?
+But aren't immigrants driving down wages at this point?

 Oh, no, they're not driving down wages at all.